swiftlang/swift/docs/SIL.rst

 --------

-SIL notation uses a scheme similar to LLVM assembly language, in which program identifiers are perfixed with sigils and bare keywords are reserved for IR syntax.
+SIL notation uses a scheme similar to LLVM assembly language, in which program identifiers are prefixed with sigils and bare keywords are reserved for IR syntax.
 Comments are introduced with ``;`` and go to the end of the line::

   ; This is a comment